tnhtnh/container-pipeline-sydney-summit-2025/aws-oidc-setup/README.md

 ### How to use

-1. Deploy the CloudFormation stack in the region in your account
+1. Deploy the CloudFormation stack in your AWS account and region.
-2. Provide the GitHub repo name and OIDC claims that you want to use
+2. Provide the GitHub repo name and OIDC claims that you want to use.

 #### Example

-If you are wanting to generate an OIDC trust for GitHub repo https://github.com/bjss/example-aws-sam-app, use "repo:bjss/example-aws-sam-app:*" as the subject claim.
+If you are generating an OIDC trust for the GitHub repo https://github.com/tnhtnh/container-pipeline-sydney-summit-2025, use `repo:tnhtnh/container-pipeline-sydney-summit-2025:*` as the subject claim.

 ### References